How To Report A Trucking Company To DOT: Steps For Safety And Compliance

 Reporting process through the National Consumer Complaint Database

-The National Consumer Complaint Database is another resource for reporting safety violations or complaints against trucking companies.
-Getting Your Numbers Strait.
+The National Consumer Complaint Database is another resource for reporting safety violations or complaints against trucking companies and getting Your Numbers Strait.
 This database is maintained by the Consumer Protection Safety Commission (CPSC) and allows you to report a wide range of safety issues, including problems with tires, brakes, and other equipment.
 The database also provides an option to remain anonymous if desired.

 Reporting process through phone or mail